 "[As a result, teenage boys] are not very good at planning for the future, they're not very good at empathy, or thinking how their actions impact others, they're not very good at organisation.
-All of these things [develop very gradually].
+All of these things [develop very gradually]."

 When we realise no tween or teen boy really wants to get into trouble – and is sometimes even surprised at his own behaviour – we can open up more compassion for them, she says.

-Unlike girls, boys tend to use external events or experiences to measure their own self-worth.
+It's also good to keep in mind that, unlike girls, boys tend to use external events or experiences to measure their own self-worth.

 "The biological drive in adolescence is not only for more autonomy and independence, it's a search for identity and a sense of belonging with our own age group."

 As boys use physicality to show connection, lecturing them for something they did to try and connect and make people laugh can be really confusing for them, Dent says.